aiven/terraform-provider-aiven/docs/resources/grafana.md

 Optional:

-- `grafana` (String) Allow clients to connect to grafana with a DNS name that always resolves to the service's private IP addresses.
+- `grafana` (Boolean) Allow clients to connect to grafana with a DNS name that always resolves to the service's private IP addresses.
 Only available in certain network locations

 <a id="nestedblock--grafana_user_config--privatelink_access"></a>